deepak-hp/deepak-hp/README.md

 * **LinkedIn:** [https://www.linkedin.com/in/deepak-hp](https://www.linkedin.com/in/deepak-hp)
 * **GitHub:** You're already here 😄

----

 Thanks for visiting!
-If you like my work, consider ⭐️ starring a repo — it motivates indie devs like me!
+If you like my work, consider ⭐️ starring a repo — it motivates me!